818Studios/DGM-2780-Bootstrap-Starter/README.md

 2. Javascript Use
     a.
 Carousel speed, hover interaction and touch interaction.
     b.
-Toast on Shop page.
+Alert on Shop page.